JohnCoene/chirp/docs/quick-start.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-This will install Chirp and all its dependencies.

 ## Initialise

 Now we can initialise Chirp.
-Then again make sure you are running the from root of the directory where you want the application hosted.
-The command below will create a configuration file called `_chirp.yml` in your working directory and open it in your terminal or [RStudio IDE](https://www.rstudio.com/products/rstudio/).
+Then again make sure you are running the from _root of the directory_ where you want the application hosted.
+The command below will create a default configuration file called `_chirp.yml` in your working directory and open it in your terminal or [RStudio IDE](https://www.rstudio.com/products/rstudio/).

 <!--DOCUSAURUS_CODE_TABS-->
 <!--R-->